Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Introduction

 is an isomorphism if $q< d-1$ and injective for $q= d-1$ with torsion free cokernel.
 In particular, {\rm (\ref{conj:lwl})} is true under the assumptions above. \end{theo} We prove this theorem by following but nontrivially correcting the method of Berthelot in \cite{bwl}.
 In the future we would like to prove that this conjecture is true in general.
 Note that because in \cite{nlpi} and \cite{nlw} we have proved that the log hard Lefschetz conjecture is true in the strict semistable cases in mixed characteristics and equal characteristic $p>0$, we can prove that the log weak Lefschetz conjecture is true in these important cases as a corollary.

 In \cite{nlpi} we have proved that the log hard Lefschetz conjecture is true in characteristic $0$ by using M.~Saito's result (\cite{sm}).
-(His result uses theory of mixed Hodge structures.)
 As a corollary, we can prove that the log weak Lefschetz conjecture in characteristic $0$ is true.
 In this article we prove this theorem by an algebraic method as Deligne and Illusie have proved the $E_1$-degeneration of the Hodge-de Rham spectral sequence of a proper smooth scheme in characteristic 0 in \cite{di} by an algebraic method.

 The contents of this article are as follows.

 Let $Z$ be a proper scheme over $\kap$.
 Let $q$ be a nonnegative integer.
 Assume that $H^q(Z,{\cal O}_Z)\simeq \kap$, that $H^{q+1}(Z,{\cal O}_Z)=0$ and that the $q$-th Artin-Mazur functor $\Phi^q_{Z/\kap}:=\Phi^q_{Z/\kap}({\mab G}_m)$ is pro-representable.
 Assume also that the Bockstein operator